Advertiser Disclosure

 4. Maximize Your Registered Accounts

-The RRSP and TFSA shelter your profits from taxation, which helps grow your money at a faster rate.
+The RRSP and TFSA shelter your profits from taxation, which helps you grow your money faster.

 Therefore, it makes sense (in most cases) to first max out these accounts before using those that do not offer tax advantages.